johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: false
   final-runningorder: 0
   commentary: |
     I don't know what to make of this.
-It's less a song and more a piece of performance art.
+It’s less a song and more a piece of performance art.

     Featuring a gut-shattering bass line coupled with lyrics that appear to have been inspired by the [Legend of Zelda](https://www.polygon.com/zelda-breath-of-the-wild-guide-walkthrough/2017/6/6/15729716/blood-moon-effects-duration-weapons-items-enemies); it is just odd.

-    Samanta's vocals are absolutely thwacking though.
+    Samanta’s vocals are absolutely thwacking though.

 - country: "Lithuania"
   emoji: "🇱🇹"